Bobrisky replies fans dragging him for not attending Obi Cubana's lavish party

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-Popular Nigerian crossdresser, Bobrisky is notorious for flaunting mney and living an extravagant life, a lot of people were shocked he did not make it to Obi Cubana's party.
+Popular Nigerian crossdresser, Bobrisky is notorious for flaunting money and living an extravagant life, a lot of people were shocked he did not make it to Obi Cubana's party.

 The billionaire businessman threw a lavish burial for his late mum recently, and his friends and Nigerian celebrities showed up and turned it into a money carnival.